KotsykAndrey/aml-blockchain-portfolio/case-1-bybit-hack/README.md

 ## How they laundered the money

-(proofs you will see in part 2 on-chain analysis)
+(proofs will be provided in the second part, on-chain analysis)

 **Phase 1) Rapid Conversion.**
 After the theft the hackers started converting ETH to other assets through DEX exchanges to prevent freezing.